Should I Pay Someone for Backlinks? (What Local Businesses Need to Know)

 From a real site,

-In relevant context, and
+In a relevant context, and

 Transparent about what you’re getting…